The History of HTAC

 HTAC’s Board consisted of the Meetings Coordinator, Communications Coordinator, Technical Coordinator, Publicity Coordinator, and Treasurer.

-HTAC’s performance of Tommy was the last performance done in Wolf Hall, which led to HTAC and E-52 using Pearson Hall as a space to perform.
+HTAC’s performance of Guys & Dolls was the last performance done in Wolf Hall, which led to HTAC and E-52 using Pearson Hall as a space to perform.

 2002